Kashubians: Language

-In 2011 Population Census about 108,100 people declared Kashubian as their language.
+In the 2021 Population Census, about 87,600 people declared Kashubian as their language used at home, a decrease from 108,100 in the 2011 Census.

 The classification of Kashubian as a language or dialect has been controversial.
 From a diachronic point of view of historical linguistics, Kashubian, like Slovincian, Polabian and Polish, is a Lechitic West Slavic language, while from a synchronic point of view it is a group of Polish dialects.
 Given the past nationalist interests of Germans and Poles in Kashubia, Barbour and Carmichel state: "As is always the case with the division of a dialect continuum into separate languages, there is scope here for manipulation."

 A "standard" Kashubian language does not exist despite attempts to create one, rather a variety of dialects are spoken that differ significantly from each other.
 The vocabulary is influenced by both German and Polish.

 There are other traditional Slavic ethnic groups inhabiting Pomerania, including the Kociewiacy, Borowiacy and Krajniacy.
 These dialects tend to fall between Kashubian and the Polish dialects of Greater Poland and Mazovia, with Krajniak dialect indeed heavily influenced by Kashubian, while Borowiak and Kociewiak dialects much more closer to Greater Polish and Mazovian.
 No obvious Kashubian substrate or any other influence is visible in Kociewiak dialect.
 This indicates that they are not only descendants of Pomeranians, but also of settlers who arrived in Pomerania from Greater Poland and Masovia during the Middle Ages, from the 10th century onwards.